izabela-am/GitHub-Explorer/README.md

 ```

 #### Ejects from create-react-app and gives full control of project configuration
-You don't really have to use this command as CRA configurations is well suited for a small project like this one
+You don't really have to use this command as CRA configurations is well suited for a small project like this one.
 PS.: This is a one way operation
 ```shell
   - yarn eject